Case studies: Litigation Consulting

 So what was the issue here?
 The remaining partners all agreed that the three departing partners needed to go.
 However, under the shareholder agreement the three departing partners had enough votes to effectively prevent the forced departure.
 Stalemate!

-Chris Hamilton Forensics work: Chris Hamilton Forensics was contacted to discuss one question: What is the likely position of both sides if this case goes to court?
+Arxis work: Arxis Financial was contacted to discuss one question: What is the likely position of both sides if this case goes to court?

 Our conclusion was that the remaining partners will hold the line at the shareholders agreement: $100 and their clients.
 The departing partners would likely pay for a valuation of the entire firm and claim that if the firm was sold, they were due the sale price times their ownership percentage.
 It seemed to us that the low end was $100 and the high end of the negotiating range was their portion of the value of the firm.